Conor Stakelum (Tipperary under-21 hurler)

 Conor Stakelum is an Irish hurler who plays for club side Thurles Sarsfields and at inter-county level with the Tipperary senior hurling team.
 He is usually deployed as a corner-forward.

+He is the son of former Tipperary hurler Conor Stakelum and the brother of current Tipperary hurler Darragh Stakelum.

 Career

 Stakelum made his league debut for Tipperary on 5 February 2022 against Laois when he came on as a substitute in the second half.